frappe/bench/docs/easy_install.md

 3. A lot of things can go wrong in setting up the environment due to prior settings, company protocols or even breaking changes in system packages and their dependencies.

-4. Sharing your logfile in any issues opened related to this can help us find solutions to it faster and make the sript better!
+4. Sharing your logfile in any issues opened related to this can help us find solutions to it faster and make the script better!